Wilson-Micah/Unwind/README.md

 It still has a lot of work left to do but the basics are there.

 Unwind can do a lot of really cool things.
-For example take the folling JSON.
+For example take the following JSON.

 ```JSON
 {